 Saturnworks switches are compatible with a variety of amps and devices.
 However, it is up to you to determine whether the switch will work with your amp or device before ordering.
 There have been many thousands of amp and switch combos on the market over the past 70+ years.
 We don’t have a comprehensive list of amps or devices compatible with Saturnworks switches.
 Some devices use basic/standard switch configurations, while others use specialized setups with extra components such as diodes, resistors, etc.

 To determine compatibility please consult your amp’s owners manual or contact the manufacturer and inquire whether a basic open/closed latching or momentary footswitches will work with your amp or device.

-Compatibility with Boss/Roland: Looking to replace a switch for a Boss or Roland device?
+Looking to replace a switch for a Boss or Roland device?
 You’ll need to determine whether your application requires momentary or latching switches.
-Check your owner’s manual.
+Check your Boss owner’s manual.
 If your device calls for the FS-5U, then you need a momentary (aka unlatching) switch.
 If your device calls for the FS-5L, then you need a latching switch.

-TRS to single switch compatibility: One issue that sometimes comes up is that customers try to use a single TS switch to switch something on an amp/device that is designed to work with a 2-button TRS configuration.
+Customer occasionally try to use a single TS switch with an amp or device designed to work with a 2-button TRS configuration.
 If what you’re trying to switch is on the tip of the TRS connection then it will work.
-But if what you’re trying to switch is on the ring, a single TS switch won’t work, because the ring will always be grounded, regardless of the switch position.
-If you’re trying to use a single switch to switch only what is on the ring of a TRS setup, the pedal will need to be specially built with a TRS jack and the switch installed only on the ring.
+But if what you’re trying to switch is on the ring, a single TS switch won’t work.
+In that case, the ring will always be grounded, regardless of the switch position.
+If you’re trying to use a single switch to activate only what is on the ring of a TRS setup, the pedal will need to be specially built with a TRS jack and the switch installed only on the ring.
 You will also need to connect it with a TRS cable.
 That special configuration is available by request.
 Please contact us for more information.